Pipeline

 +

-The protocol for the VB-C-05 trial in locally advanced cervical cancer is currently being developed.
-It aims to incorporate VB10.16 into the existing treatment regimen of pembrolizumab with chemoradiotherapy, which recently received FDA approval.
-Nykode is also conducting a phase 1/2a trial to investigate the efficacy and safety of VB10.16 in combination with pembrolizumab in patients with unresectable, recurrent, or metastatic HPV16 positive and PD-L1 positive head and neck squamous cell carcinoma (HNSCC).
+Nykode is also conducting a Phase 1/2a trial to investigate the efficacy and safety of VB10.16 in combination with pembrolizumab in patients with unresectable, recurrent, or metastatic HPV16 positive and PD-L1 positive head and neck squamous cell carcinoma (HNSCC).
 The VB-C-03 trial is currently ongoing in Europe.

 +